Skip to navigation | Skip to content

 The Pin Series

-The series started in 2001 with the development of the Pin Ritual performance.
 Originally I had a simple sculptural idea about making a piece of translucent cloth heavy with pins: I was interested in the idea of adding weight to something that might not be strong enough to hold it.
-However, this idea quickly developed into a performance piece, when I realised that the simple act of pinning gave people a safe space in which to talk.
-Something about the fact that I am working with my hands in such a familiar and soothing way encourages the sharing of tales, secrets, thoughts and memories.
+However, this idea quickly developed into a performance piece when I realised that the simple act of pinning gave people a safe space in which to talk.
+Something about me working with my hands in such a familiar and soothing way encourages the sharing of tales, secrets, thoughts and memories.

 The later sculptures, Scatter and Quiver, were made in 2006 because I wanted to return to the original idea of making hanging sculptures from fabric made heavy with pins.
+I am currently working on a large pin piece called Pelt.
+This piece was started in 2007 but was in stasis for several years - hey, no one ever said my process was fast!
+Eventually it will be entirely covered in pins.

 Further work from this series can be found on The Pin Series Flickr page.